Easy Meals for Beginner Pescatarians

 Since the pescatarian diet is actually a version of vegetarianism, pescatarians by default consume more vegetables, and less animal fat, than their meat-eating counterparts.
 This means that, on average, pescatarians get more nutrients with fewer fat and calories than meat-eaters.
 Moreover, by consuming plenty of seafood, pescatarians get plenty of Omega-3s, as well as protein, zinc, B12, and vitamin D. Seafood is a very versatile food, so pescatarians need not feel deprived of flavor in their search for health.

 We've pulled together five easy pescatarian meals for beginners that explore delicious seafood flavors, yet are simple to prepare.

 *Note: If you like, you can make these tacos using fresh tuna instead of tilapia.
-Check out our recipes and tips on how to cook fresh tuna.

 1 fresh tilapia fillet

 1 handful fresh cabbage, sliced into thin strips